 Christchurch-based Rochelle Cassidy lived for many years with excruciating period pain caused by endometriosis.
 But she now lives pain free and doesn’t need pain medication following her change to a ketogenic diet.

-Cantabrian Rochelle Cassidy now lives pain free and doesn’t need pain medication for her endometriosis following her change to a ketogenic diet.
-Photo by Marcos Heredia on Unsplash
+Cantabrian Rochelle Cassidy now lives pain-free and doesn’t need pain medication for her endometriosis following her change to a ketogenic diet.
+Endometriosis is a common inflammatory disease that affects 120,000 New Zealand women.

-“I had lived with endo for years and years.
+“I had lived with Endo for years and years.
 About 6 years ago I switched my diet to keto to see if it would help.
 I no longer really suffer from horrendous pain before, during or after my period.”

-Another respondent to Gerry’s Wraps’ survey with PCOS, endometriosis and fibromyalgia agrees that going keto has helped her get off pain medication: “I now have repeat prescriptions expire at the pharmacy for pain meds.
+Another respondent to Gerry’s Wraps’ survey with PCOS, endometriosis, and fibromyalgia agrees that going keto has helped her get off pain medication: “I now have repeat prescriptions expire at the pharmacy for pain meds.
 That never used to happen!”

 I now have repeat prescriptions expire at the pharmacy for pain meds.
 That never used to happen!”